Open-Attestation/adr/decentralised_rendering.md

 - `Document Viewer`: Website that loads a `Decentralised Renderer` through an iframe and provide down the certificate for the display.
 - `Decentralised Renderer` or `Document renderer`: Website responsible of displaying one or more certificates.
 Usually they are not usable outside a iframe, but keep in mind it's a plain website.
 - `Layout`: A template used to display a specific certificate in a document renderer.
 A document renderer is able to rendere multiple kind of certificates.
-In other words, a document rednerer supports multiple `Layouts`
+In other words, a document renderer supports multiple `Layouts`
 - `View`: A `Layout` may be composed of multiples view.
 For instance in Opencerts, You may have a view to display the certificate, and a view to display the transcripts.
 - `Action`: A plain Javascript object used for the communication between the document viewer and the document renderer